deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 2. Build An Institution
 3. Demand Organizational Excellence

-There's quite a bit of detail beneath this, but these three ideals provide a useful framework upon which the community executive can ask themselves these questions, from time to time: "Are we focusing on the mission?" and "Are we building an institution?" and "Are we demanding the same level of excellence from the Foundation that we demand from the project?"
+There's quite a bit of detail sandwiched in between (the usual stuff like event planning and financial policy), but these three ideals provide a useful framework upon which the Community Executive can ask themselves these questions, from time to time: "Are we focusing on the mission?" and "Are we building an institution?" and "Are we demanding the same level of excellence from the Foundation that we demand from the project?"

 ## Table of Contents